patriciaschaffer/llm-models-not-agents/examples/behavioral_failures.md

 ---

-*This case highlights a key behavioral failure in balancing safety, user autonomy, and ethical boundaries in AI responses.*
+*These cases highlight a key behavioral failures in balancing safety, user autonomy, and ethical boundaries in AI responses.*